foppenm/Microsoft-Graph-Applications/README.md

 * Overview of all your Application Registrations
 * View expiry date of Secrets and Certificates
 * View registered Owner
-* Direct deeplink to the specific application
+* Direct deep-link to the specific application
 * Export to CSV

 ## Prerequisites